-If your integration uses local communications, you are able to continue making transactions without an internet connection.
-There are two types of transaction you can make in this situation:
+If your integration uses local communications, you can continue making in-store payments when there's a temporary loss of internet connectivity.
+There are two types of offline transaction:

-Once your integration is online again, authorised transactions are automatically forwarded to card issuers for processing.
+When your integration is online again, approved transactions are automatically forwarded to card issuers for processing.